VMware-HaoyuLi/show-readme/installation_guide.md

 This guide describes the steps to install and configure Flowgate by using the Source or Binary installer.
 The run processes are almost the same.

 ## Prerequisites for the target host
 Flowgate is deployed as several Docker containers, and can be deployed on any Linux distribution that supports Docker.
-The target host requires Docker, and Docker Compose to be installed.
+The target host requires Git, Docker, and Docker Compose to be installed.
 ### Hardware
 |Resource|Capacity|Description|
 |---|---|---|